-Once the roof, or cause of origin has been fixed, you can focus your attention on the damaged portion of your ceiling.
-The best option on repairing the ceiling would be to remove the damaged ceiling and replace it with new drywall.
+Once the roof or cause of origin has been fixed, you can focus your attention on the damaged portion of your ceiling.
+The best option for repairing the ceiling would be to remove the damaged ceiling and replace it with new drywall.
 One of the things to consider when repairing the ceiling is the size of the damaged area.
 You may want to hire a restoration contractor who would have the necessary tools and PPE.
 Many times, if the water has been an ongoing issue, there is mold on the surface or backside of the drywall and that makes the removal process more dangerous.
 If this is the case, you should hire a restoration professional who can properly handle the mold removal process without cross contaminating the rest of your home.

-If you decide to pursue the project yourself, before you cut out the damaged section of ceiling, know what’s on the other side of the drywall.
+If you decide to pursue the project yourself, before you cut out the damaged section of the ceiling, know what’s on the other side of the drywall.
 Is there electrical wiring, plumbing, gas lines, HVAC ducts, wood joists or metal support runners?
 If you can’t see what’s on the other side, cut a small inspection hole in the drywall with a utility knife and look inside with a flashlight and small mirror.
-Click here for a more in depth review on repairing the ceiling water damage yourself.
+Click here for a more in-depth review on repairing the ceiling water damage yourself.

 If you have ceiling water damage call First Restoration Services today for assistance.